as-repo1/Ambulance/README.md

 1. Two EditText fields for the user to enter their username and password.
 2. An ImageView displaying a logo or an image related to the app.
 3. Two buttons, one for logging in and another for signing up.

+## Bottom Navigation

+In bottom_navigation.xml, the BottomNavigationView is defined as a com.google.android.material.bottomnavigation.BottomNavigationView.
+It has an ID of bottom_navigation, a width of match_parent, and a height of wrap_content.
+The app:menu attribute specifies the menu resource file to be used for the Bottom Navigation component, which is bottom_navigation_menu.xml.

+In bottom_navigation_menu.xml,there are four menu items defined for the Bottom Navigation component, each with an ID, icon, and title.
+The icons and titles are specified using the android:icon and android:title attributes, respectively.
+The IDs are used to identify the selected menu item in the listener code.